yodiaditya/shorts/readme.md

 You can play around with the `final_df.csv` and load it into ipynb.

 ## Credits
-Make by yodiaditya.
+By @yodiaditya.
 Happy to connect with you over linkedin and Github!